Updated: Jan 30

 Chapter 6: Article 2

-The testing proved that in the 16-24 year age group, having vaccine anti-bodies did reduce incidence of specific HPV infections and CIN lesions for a period of time.
+The testing proved that in the 16-24 year old age group, having vaccine anti-bodies did reduce incidence of specific HPV infections and CIN lesions for a period of time.
 In your doctors office, and through vaccine marketing, young women hear that HPV vaccination prevents cervical cancer.
 The vaccine's affect on reducing cancer was NOT tested or measured.

 Dr. Harper explains during her radio interview that it is unknown whether or not the HPV vaccine prevents cancer.
 That discussion begins with her explaining how the HPV vaccine testing process worked.
 She said (emphasis mine):